Oyo APC, Makinde in war of words over N100bn bond

 The party opined that, in the business of governance, there was nothing bad in borrowing in as much there are commensurate projects that would fund the debts.

-“The project is to be operated on “Build-Operate-Transfer”(BOT)Model where ENL Consortium will source for the funds, toll it upon completion and transfer it to the Government having realised their invested fund without interference.”
+“The project is to be operated on “Build-Operate-Transfer”(BOT)Model where ENL Consortium will source for the funds, toll it upon completion and transfer it to the Government having realised their investment fund without interference.”

 “It’s this same model that was used for the Lekki-Epe Road and other projects of such magnitudes in Lagos and other enlighten States and abroad.”

-“Aside the Ibadan Circular Road Project,the Oyo State Government is seeking to commit part of the Bond to financing the Ibadan Airport.
+“Aside from the Ibadan Circular Road Project, the Oyo State Government is seeking to commit part of the Bond to financing the Ibadan Airport.
 This is quite laughable and another insensitive move.”

-“One can begin to ask that,is Oyo State Government another Father Christmas, seeking to fund a project it won’t be getting payment for?”
+“One can begin to ask that, is Oyo State Government another Father Christmas, seeking to fund a project it won’t be getting paid for?”

 “Finally, if the Government of Engr Seyi Makinde eventually cornered the N100billion loan, his government would have successfully increased Oyo State Debt Profile by adding #139.5 billion within two years.”